The lush green foliage surrounding the bright geranium flowers makes them attractive. There’s no place for spots on geranium leaves.

-The majority of the spots will be smaller than one-third of an inch (roughly 0.85 cm), but these can come together creating what looks like one bigger spot.
+Most spots will be smaller than one-third of an inch (roughly 0.85 cm), but these can come together, creating what looks like one bigger spot.

 On closer inspection, it can be multiple smaller spots grouped together forming a mass.

-Unlike rust fungus that has a single brown central spot, alternaria leaf spots have one light brown spot with several inner dark brown rings within the spot.
+Unlike rust fungus, which has a single brown central spot, alternaria leaf spots have one light brown spot with several inner dark brown rings within the spot.
 Around the edge, you’ll see a yellow halo forming.

 Alternaria leaf spot only affects the foliage, not flowers.

-The fungus is saprobic, meaning they cause the leaves to decompose.
-This infests organic material that’s lacking oxygen, which can be a sign of nitrogen deficiency.
+The fungus is saprobic, meaning it will cause the leaves to decompose.
+This infests organic material that lacks oxygen, which can be a sign of nitrogen deficiency.

 For that reason, infected leaves should be pinched off the plant and discarded.
 They aren’t suitable for composting.

 Heavy infestations may require treatment with a fungicide.
-Caught early enough, complete removal of infected leaves should prevent it recurring.
+If caught early enough, complete removal of infected leaves should prevent it from recurring.